mynk-tmr/notes/Javascript-1.md

 __V8's JIT compiler__

 It compiles ECMAScript directly to native machine code.
 At first execution, interpreter is used.
-On further executions, V8 finds patterns such as frequently used functions, variables, etc. and compiles them to improve performance.
-The compiled code is re-optimized dynamically at runtime, based on code’s execution profile.
+On further executions, V8 finds *patterns* such as frequently used functions, variables, etc. and *compiles* them to improve performance.
+The compiled code is *re-optimized dynamically* at runtime, based on code’s execution profile.

+**Engine Memory**
+- *Call stack* : a LIFO data structure that stores execution contexts, primitives and references to objects
+- *Memory Heap* : stores actual objects

 __Stages of code execution__